Customer targeting consist of identifying those persons that are more prone to a specific product or service.

 The mathematical expression represented by the neural network is written below.
 It takes all the features of a customer to produce the output prediction.
-For classification problems, the information is propagated in a feed-forward fashion through the scaling layer, the perceptron layers and the probabilistic layer.
+The information is propagated in a feed-forward fashion for classification problems through the scaling, perceptron, and probabilistic layers.
 This expression can be exported anywhere.